 Work with College Finance and Business

-The Financial Analysts and Administrative Assistants group comprises those who deal with fiscal information at the departmental levels within Penn State College of Medicine.
+The Financial Analyst Group group comprises those who deal with fiscal information at the departmental levels within Penn State College of Medicine.

-The group meets bimonthly during the academic year with the mission of informing and educating personnel in items related to fiscal issues and Penn State policies as they relate to those fiscal issues.
+The group meets weekly during the academic year with the mission of informing and educating personnel in items related to fiscal issues and Penn State policies as they relate to those fiscal issues.

 It is the responsibility of all departmental financial analysts, in consultation with the study team, to manage the financial aspects of the clinical trials.
 This includes AURAs, BARAs, closeouts and extensions.